Lalith17/Lalith-s-Portfolio/README.md

-# 🌐 Megha Sai Lalith Vallamkonda's Personal Portfolio Website
+# 🌐 Megha Sai Lalith Vallamkonda's Portfolio Website

 A **futuristic, techy, and interactive** portfolio website designed to showcase my skills, projects, and professional journey.
 Built with **React, TypeScript, and Framer Motion**, this portfolio emphasizes performance, responsiveness, and modern UI/UX.